ORIGINAL RESEARCH article

 For the extraction of genomic DNA (gDNA), the cell mass of the strains grown individually in maltose tryptone broth at 30°C for 2–3 days was centrifuged at 10,000 rpm, 4°C for 20 min (Stach et al., 2003).
 The cells were resuspended immediately in 5 ml of TE25S buffer followed by rapid vortexing.
 The cells were exposed to heat shock treatment (kept in water bath at 90°C for 5–10 min with immediate cooling on ice) followed by the addition of 250 μl of lysozyme (100 mg/ml) for proper cell wall lysis.
 Two microliters of RNase A (20 mg/ml) was also added to this mixture and incubated at 37°C for 1–2 h with proper inversion at every 20 min.
 To this, 100 μl of pronase (20 mg/ml) and 300 μl of 10% SDS were added, mixed by inversion occasionally and incubated at 55°C for 2–3 h.
 Further, 1 ml of 5M NaCl and 325 μl of 10% CTAB were added, mixed thoroughly and incubated for 10 min at 65°C. Later, chloroform: isoamyl alcohol (24:1) solvent system was added to the mixture and incubated for 30 min at 37°C. The aqueous phase obtained after centrifugation at 8,000 rpm for 5 min was transferred to a fresh tube.
 An equal volume of ice-cold isopropanol was added to the aqueous phase, mixed by gentle inversion for 10 min at 37°C and centrifuged at 12,000 rpm, 4°C for 10 min.
 The white DNA precipitate obtained was washed with 1 ml of ice-cold 70% ethanol followed by another centrifugation step to remove excess ethanol.
 The pellet was air-dried and 100 μl of sterile H2O or 0.2X TE buffer was added to dissolve the DNA.
 The same procedure was followed for all the strains to get good quality of gDNA for further amplification of 16S rRNA region.

 The 16S rRNA gene segment of actinobacterial strains was amplified by polymerase chain reaction (PCR) individually in a reaction mixture containing 1X PCR buffer (ThermoFisher Scientific, USA), 2 U of Taq polymerase, each deoxynucleoside triphosphate at a concentration of 200 μM, 50–100 ng of gDNA, 20 μM of primer forward (5′- GAGTTTGATCCTGGCTCA -3′) and 20 μM of primer reverse (5′- ACGGCTACCTTGTTACGACTT -3′).
 The final volume of the PCR mixture was made up to 100 μl by adding distilled H2O and the reaction mixture was overlaid with 80 μl of sterile mineral oil.
-Thermal cycling was carried out with a model S1000 (Bio-Rad, USA) and all the samples were subjected to an initial denaturation at 98°C for 3 min, followed by 28 consecutive cycles of annealing (1 min at 52°C), extension (2 min at 72°C) and denaturation (1 min at 94°C).
-A final extension step at 72°C for 5 min was also included at the end.
+Thermal cycling was carried out with a model S1000 (Bio-Rad, USA) and all the samples were subjected to an initial denaturation (3 min at 98°C) followed by denaturation (1 min at 94°C), annealing (1 min at 52°C, 28 consecutive cycles), extension (2 min at 72°C), and a final extension (5 min at 72°C) step at the end.

 The amplified DNA fragment from all the strains was monitored on 1% agarose gel, eluted, and purified using Nucleospin gel extraction kit (Macherey-Nagel, Germany).
 The purified PCR products were sequenced using the Big-Dye terminator kit ABI 310 Genetic Analyzer (Applied Biosystems, USA) and further recorded their accession numbers by depositing them in National Center for Biotechnology Information (NCBI) GenBank.
 The 16S rRNA sequences were compared with that of related sequences obtained from GenBank through NCBI BLAST search program.
 Nucleotide substitution rates (Knuc values) were evaluated (Kimura, 1980).
 Phylogenetic tree using neighbor-joining method was constructed (Saitou and Nei, 1987) along with the statistical analysis of bootstrap values by employing Molecular Evolutionary Genetics Analysis (MEGA7) software (Thompson et al., 1997).